 Actually, I agreed with him on most of his points.
 Because I’ve spent most of my life in New York and New Jersey, I have seen what I believe are fairly well managed mass transit systems.
 On the other hand, I pointed out that Cuenca’s system seemed to work pretty well for the locals and that bus fares were 10% of what I paid in Brooklyn, which provides limited resources for a major overhaul.
 I also pointed out that when I arrived in New York in the 1970s, bus pollution was worse than it is today in Cuenca.

-What the experience illustrated was a cross-cultural phenomenon I’ve observed frequently in Cuenca’s large expat community.
+What the experience illustrated was a cross-cultural phenomenon I’ve observed frequently in Cuenca’s expat community.
 I’m amazed at how quickly newcomers size up things in Cuenca and determine, in no uncertain terms, all the things that need to be “fixed.”

 On the rare occasion when I have time to waste and tune in to the gringo Internet forums, I find them overflowing with the righteous indignation of those who know how things should work in Ecuador but, for some reason, don’t.

-I notice that the expat “fixers” are overwhelmingly men from the U.S., most of them arrogant, angry and egotistical.
+I notice that the expat “fixers” are overwhelmingly older men from the U.S., most of them arrogant, angry and egotistical.
 They are the in-your-face loud-mouths that I make a point to ignore, both in Cuenca and back in the States.

 It seems ironic that people whose dream retirement has finally arrived are unable to put aside the impulse to run other peoples’ lives, and to simply relax.
 At the point that they finally find themselves living in the promised land, they can’t wait to remake it according to their own expectations.